From Tragedy To Triumph

 Tragedy was turned to triumph,

-Jesus died, but He rose again,
+Jesus died, but rose up from the grave,

 With resurrection power!